|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ENERGY FLOW DIRECTION:

-An issue that is not adequately appreciated outside the electrical transmission community is that it is extremely difficult and expensive to design, install, operate and safely maintain a high voltage electricity transmission system in which net energy flow is permitted to be bidirectional.
+An issue that is not adequately appreciated outside the electrical transmission community is that it is extremely difficult and expensive to design, install, operate and safely maintain a high voltage electricity transmission system in which bidirectional energy flow is permitted.
 It is far simpler and less expensive to design voltage regulation and electrical protection for a system with unidirectional energy flow.
 When a fault occurs that fault must be instantly isolated.
-Determining which isolation switches to trip is not so easy if power flow is bidirectional.
-Each isolation switch must be sized for the lowest possible power source impedance, which is complicated and expensive to implement if the net power flow is bi-directional.
+Determining which isolation switches to trip is not so easy if bidirectional power flow is permitted.
+Each isolation switch must be sized for the lowest possible power source impedance, which is complicated and expensive to implement if the permitted power flow is bi-directional.

 The simple solution to this issue is to divide generation into three classes, transmission connected generation, distribution connected generation and behind the meter generation.
 Transmission connected generation always exports power to the transmission system.
 Distribution connected generation should be controlled so that the distribution system is always a net load.
 Behind the meter generation should be controlled so that the load customer is always a net load.
 Thus net power always flows unidirectionally from transmission connected generators to the transmission system, from the transmission system to local distribution and from local distribution to load customers.
 This arrangement also improves safety for utility maintenance personnel.

 There are parties that argue that bi-directional net energy flow should be permitted, that load customers should be paid for power exported to local distribution and distributors should be paid for power exported to transmission.